Gretchenfrage: Uses of "Gretchen question"

 A Gretchen question is a term for a direct question that goes straight to the heart of a problem and is intended to reveal the intentions or attitude of the person being asked.
-It can therefore be unpleasant or compromising for the person being asked because it may be hard to answer, and it forces get them to explain themselves, admitting to beliefs they are not ready to admit.
+It can therefore be unpleasant or compromising for the person being asked because it may be hard to answer, and it forces them to explain themselves, admitting to beliefs they are not ready to admit.

 While originating in Goethe's tragedy, any question requiring a straight answer is now considered a Gretchen question and may still carry a religious connotation.

 Austrian philosopher Konrad Paul Liessmann proposes at Philosophicum Lech that, in a narrow sense, a Gretchen question is a question about religion or the religiosity of the person or social group being addressed, as in Goethe's play, in Martha's Garden, where Gretchen wants to know if Faust is a Christian with good morals.

 In a broader sense, questions with the explicit or implicit question structure "Tell me, what do you think about ...[a given topic X] " are also referred to as Gretchen questions.

 Outside the context of Goethe's tragedy, the term Gretchen question refers to a "free lexeme."
 A Gretchen question is not only recognizable by the fact that it is explicitly referred to as such; the syntactical structure and introductory formula of the original question are often imitated.